Redskins retire Mitchell’s jersey, rename stadium level

 Events DC officials who oversee RFK Stadium in Washington — FedEx Field is in Landover, Maryland — called the removal a “small and overdue step on the road to lasting equality and justice.”

+Mitchell once said he recognized he was alone as a Black football player in Washington.

+“Bobby was an individual that was thrown into the arena of being a victim for no reason,” said NFL great Jim Brown, a former teammate.
+“He had to suffer for being Black more than any person I know that played football at the time I played.
+With that kind of ability, if he were white, everybody on this earth would know who he was.”

-AP Sports Writer Howard Fendrich in Washington contributed.
+AP Sports Writers Howard Fendrich and Stephen Whyno contributed.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL